 I strongly support the Association's role in pressing for a better deal for people with epilepsy in the fields of education, health and welfare provision from a heartfelt desire to help breakdown some of the barriers that I faced when I was younger.
 I believe that the most important thing we do is provide a free source of information and advice for people with the condition and those who are newly diagnosed.

 I am now semi-retired having been employed by the Department for Environment, Food and Rural Affairs and its predecessors for over 25 years on a range of conservation policy issues, including representing UK interests internationally and within the EU.
-I am currently also a co-opted member of Narborough Parish Council.
+I am currently an elected member of Narborough Parish Council.